jianglanni/ECS150_project2/REPORT.md

 In this phase, we choose linked list as the data structure, because we will not do random access.
 Also, we do not have to worry about the memory management of linked list since each node's memory space is independent from others'.
+Besides, deleting a node in the mid of a linked list is easy, so the implementation of `queue_delete()` will be just like reassigning some pointers.
 In `struct queue`, we have a pointer `head`, where we dequeue data from the queue, and a pointer `tail`, where we enqueue data to the queue, since this is a FIFO data structure.
 Besides, we have a `int size` that changes whenever an enqueue,